God cares about your character, MORE than He cares about your success! Being faithful to your small beginning grows your character.

 2020 has relentlessly delivered blow-after-blow, uprooting our comfort-infused constructs, and First-World conveniences, leaving us uncertain about tomorrow, and much less certain about our futures.
 With very limited places to go “safely” away from home, and few people to see outside of our own homes, we’ve learned to celebrate things like showering , combing our hair, putting clean clothes on, from the bottom up, slipping on shoes with soles, and eating food other than comfort snacks.

 Transition is the uncomfortable space between where / who, you were, and where/who you are hoping to be or become.
 The pain of transition can make us romanticize about what life was “before.”

-As I searched for Tears, Pain, Shame, and Defeat, I found instead, a burden on my heart for you, God’s Grieving Daughters.
+I found a burden on my heart for you, God’s Grieving Daughters.
 Women who have come to dread this time of year completely.
 Women who don’t feel like there is much to “celebrate” this weekend.
+I thought about you because, since I became a “Grieving Daughter” myself, I have realized how forgotten we are during Mother’s Day.
 So I wanted to write you a letter to tell you that you are not forgotten, and to assure you that there is indeed hope on the other side of your pain.
 I want to be very clear, this letter is not only intended for women who have lost a mother to death.
 I am also writing to women who have had to live with the pain of barrenness, women whose mothers are alive, but they are estranged from them, women who have buried children, or lost them to the judicial system in the form of incarceration, and women who are raising their children to the best of their ability,